TrueLayer/truelayer-android-sdk-demo/README.md

 ## Version 4.0.1

-- A new, gorgeous, conversion-driven UI in parity with the 2025 TrueLayer Web Hosted Payments Page, with the following new features available automatically for all GBP and EUR+Ireland single payments:
+- A new, gorgeous, conversion-driven UI in parity with the 2025 TrueLayer Web Hosted Payments Page, with the following new features available automatically for all GBP and EUR single payments:
-    - A single-screen, modern, declarative UI system under the hood, allowing for smooth transitions and overall snappier look-and-feel.
+  - A single-screen, modern, declarative UI system under the hood, allowing for smooth transitions and overall snappier look and feel.
-    - Retries: change bank / payment providers on the fly, or retry failed payments without restarting the SDK.
+  - Retries: allow your users to change bank on the fly, or retry failed payments without restarting the SDK.
   - Cancellation screen streamlining: more insight on why users are abandoning their payments.
-    - Provider pre-selection: automatically select the last used provider, allowing for faster one-click payments and more engaged, better converting users.
+  - Preselected providers for returning users: automatically select the last used provider, allowing for faster one-click payments and more engaged, better converting users.

-Heads-up: the following requests do not support the New UI and will fallback onto the legacy UI, as seen in versions 3.9.1 and below:
+The following requests do not support the New UI and will fallback onto the legacy UI, as seen in versions 3.9.1 and below:
 - Mandates / recurring payments
-- EUR payments for countries other than Ireland-only
+- EUR payments for countries other than Ireland

 Contains minor bug fixes, improvements and underlying library updates.
 The update from version 3.8.0, 3.9.x to version 4.0.1 should be seamless.

 This version is set to use: